EvanWAppel/data_science/README.md

 # Questions

-- why choose lightgb instead of a different model?
-What other options are there?
+- ~why choose lightgb instead of a different model?
+What other options are there?~
-- I used grid search to choose hyperparameters, what other kinds of hyperparameter search exists?
+- ~I used grid search to choose hyperparameters, what other kinds of hyperparameter search exists?~
-- What are some caveats to the methodology I used here?
+- ~What are some caveats to the methodology I used here?~
-- How long has feature selection been used in real world applications?
+- ~How long has feature selection been used in real world applications?~
+- ~what does "tree ensemble" mean?~
+- ~what do you mean by "linear"~
+- ~I'm still struggling with the meaning of this word "counterfactual"~
+- What is "L1 regularization (LASSO)"
+- What is "Tree-based feature importance"
+- What is "SHAP-based pruning"
+- What is "Feature ablation tests"
+-